Our goal for English education is that children are able to communicate effectively, for a range of purposes and audiences, by developing:

 Destination Reader: Year Two – Year Six

-Once children are ready in Year 2, and throughout KS2, we use Destination Reader to move children from ‘learning to read’ to ‘reading to learn’.
-Destination Reader (DR) involves daily reading sessions which incorporate whole class teaching followed by children applying the skills which have been modelled through partner work and independent reading.
+From Year Two to Six, we use a combination of Guided Reading and Destination Reader to support children's reading development.
+Through Guided Reading sessions, we can work closely with children at their current reading level and guide them to reflect on their understanding and individual progress.
+We use Destination Reader (DR) to move children from ‘learning to read’ to ‘reading to learn’.
+This involves daily reading sessions which incorporate whole class teaching followed by children applying the skills which have been modelled through partner work and independent reading.
 Children deepen their understanding of the texts they read through the systematic use of a series of strategies and language stems to support their explanation of these.
 The eight reading strategies used are predicting, inferring, asking questions, evaluating, clarifying, making connections and summarising.

 Writing